reflectoring/reflectoring.github.io/content/blog/2022/2022-07-19-Nodejs-Logging-Novice-to-Expert.md

 - **6 - Informational**: informational messages
 - **7 - Debug**: debug-level messages

-If we do not **explicitly** state our `winston` level, `npm` levels will be used.
+If we do not **explicitly** state our `winston` logging level, `npm` levels will be used.

-When we specify a level we can only log anything at that level or higher.
+When we specify a logging level for our Winston logger, it will only log anything at that level or higher.

 For example, looking at our `logger.js` file, the level there is set to `debug`.
 Hence the logger will only output `debug` and higher levels (`info`, `warn` and `error`).